 Bad Or Failing Water Pump

 The water pump is responsible for the flow of coolant and keeping the engine operating temperature at an optimum level.
 If the pump fails to work properly, it will not allow the coolant to flow through the cooling system and may overheat the engine.
-The reasons for water pump failure may include cracked gaskets & seals, loose pulley, damaged head gasket or cylinder head etc. Bad or failing water pump will not only result in coolant leakages but also hampers the working of engine.
+The reasons for water pump failure may include cracked gaskets & seals, loose pulley, damaged head gasket or cylinder head, etc. A bad or failing water pump will not only result in coolant leakages but also hampers the working of the engine.

 Malfunctioning Of Thermostat

 The thermostat regulates engine temperature and allows proper flow of coolant to circulate through the cooling system.
-When the thermostat is stuck or defective, there will be improper flow of fluid into the radiator.
-Coolant leakage on the thermostat housing, rust or corrosion on the surfaces can lead to malfunctioning of the thermostat.
-Since it is an important component in maintaining optimum engine operating temperatures, the vehicle owners have watch for engine overheat or over-cool symptoms which can happen due to thermostat malfunctioning.
+When the thermostat is stuck or defective, there will be an improper flow of fluid into the radiator.
+Coolant leakage on the thermostat housing, rust, or corrosion on the surfaces can lead to malfunctioning of the thermostat.
+Since it is an important component in maintaining optimum engine operating temperatures, the vehicle owners have to watch for engine overheating or over-cool symptoms which can happen due to thermostat malfunctioning.